ncatlab/nlab-content/pages/7/1/0/0/17/content.md

   * Exception: We tend to use common European letters (such as '&#246;', more or less the characters in Latin 1) in names, especially of people (such as [[Kurt Gödel]]), even though we're not really supposed to.

 * Page titles should be singular nouns.

   * Examples: Use `<nowiki>[[category]]</nowiki>` instead of `<nowiki>[[categories]]</nowiki>`, `<nowiki>[[faithful functor]]</nowiki>` instead of `<nowiki>[[faithful]]</nowiki>`, and `<nowiki>[[categorification]]</nowiki>` instead of `<nowiki>[[categorify]]</nowiki>` or `<nowiki>[[categorified]]</nowiki>`.

   * Tricks: To produce '[[category|categories]]', try `<nowiki>[[category|categories]]</nowiki>`.
 To produce '[[faithful functor|faithful]] [[endofunctor]]', try `<nowiki>[[faithful functor|faithful]] [[endofunctor]] </nowiki>`.
 Again, you can use redirects to make `<nowiki>[[categories]]</nowiki>` produce '[[categories]]', if the page already exists.

   * Reason: We want only one page on a given concept, regardless of variations in grammar.

   * Exception: Recently we have started to have page titles that are complete sentences (without capitalization or punctuation) that state a simple theorem (typically a universal affirmation in the Aristotelian sense) such as [[compact Hausdorff rings are profinite]] or [[derivations of smooth functions are vector fields]].

-* Page titles should be uncapitalized, except for words that are always capitalized.
+* {#PageTitlesShouldBeUncapitalized} Page titles should be uncapitalized, except for words that are always capitalized.

   * Examples: Use `<nowiki>[[homotopy theory]]</nowiki>` instead of `<nowiki>[[Homotopy Theory]]</nowiki>`, but use `<nowiki>[[Lie algebra]]</nowiki>`.

   * Tricks: To produce '[[homotopy theory|Homotopy theory]] is important!', try `<nowiki>[[homotopy theory|Homotopy theory]] is important!</nowiki>`.
 If you do this a lot, then you can again create a redirect, if the page exists.

   * Reason: We want only one page on a given concept, regardless of variations in grammar.

 * Except as contradicted above, use standard American English spelling conventions.

   * Examples: Use `<nowiki>[[center]]</nowiki>` instead of `<nowiki>[[centre]]</nowiki>` and hyphens as shown in the ASCII-only requirement.
   * Tricks: To produce '[[center|centre]]', try `<nowiki>[[center|centre]]</nowiki>`.
 Or, again, make a redirect.

-  * Reason: Much of this is written by [[Urs Schreiber]], who uses American English spelling.
+  * Reason: Much of this is written by [[Urs Schreiber]], who uses American English spelling (for the most part, at least).

 * Regardless of the above, pages named after specific categories should use the capitalised singular abbreviated form.
   * Examples: Use `<nowiki>[[Set]]</nowiki>` instead `<nowiki>[[Sets]]</nowiki>` and `<nowiki>[[Cat]]</nowiki>` instead of `<nowiki>[[Category]]</nowiki>`.

   * Tricks: Although things like '$\Disc: \Set \to \Cat$' work best in math mode and even '$\Set$' alone looks most consistent that way (with proper math-mode formatting), you have to make the link '[[Set]]' outside of math mode.